-Judge kills family-friendly flicks
+Judge kills family friendly flicks

-July 30, 2006: Numerous legal battles took a devastating toll on CleanFilms, Family Flix and other companies that edit scenes containing sex, nudity, profanity and excessive violence from mainstream movies to provide a viewing alternative for families concerned over explicit video content.
+July 30, 2006: Numerous legal battles took a devastating toll on CleanFilms, Family Flix and other companies that edited scenes containing sex, nudity, profanity and excessive violence from mainstream movies to provide a viewing alternative for families concerned over explicit video content.

-In a letter to customers, CleanFilms Chief Executive Officer Ken Roberts regretfully announced that a Colorado ruling has forced the company to close the business.
-The U.S. District Court for the District of Colorado sided with major film studios July 6, contending that the "mechanical editing parties" violated copyright law.
+In a letter to customers, CleanFilms Chief Executive Officer Ken Roberts regretfully announced that a Colorado ruling forced the company to close the business.
+The U.S. District Court for the District of Colorado sided with major film studios July 6, 2006, contending that the "mechanical editing parties" violated copyright law.